create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ### Properties

-Each node may assign values to its inputOnly fields and obtain the last output values of its outputOnly fields using the `sfNodeObjectName.fieldName` syntax.
+Each node may assign values to its initializeOnly, inputOnly and inputOutput fields and obtain the last output values of its initializeOnly, outputOnly and inputOutput fields using the `sfNodeObjectName.fieldName` syntax.
 The *directOutput* field of the corresponding Script node must then be set to TRUE.

 ### Methods